shashwat-mittal/GoGit/CONTRIBUTORS/IIITA/Third_year/Aviral Gupta/info.md

 If ```git add -p``` were to be used:<br>
 1. there would have been 2 hunks in this issue, and only the 2nd hunk would have to be manually edited.<br>
 2. if all the answers were at the end of the file, there would have been only one hunk, therefore this hunk would have to manually edited 3 times.

+## Issue 431
+<b>Ques - 1 Why do we do fetch before the merge or pull?</b><br>
+Before working on a new feature, we generally would want to work on top of the features already made by other contributors.
+To retrieve these changes from the remote repo, we do a fetch & merge or pull.